Page Reviewed / Updated - Jul. 2016

 Additional assistance may be available under the Older Americans Act.
 Typically this is non-medical support available to elderly persons in their homes such as meal assistance and chore services.
 These services will vary dependent on the region in which one resides and the Area Agency on Aging (AAA) which services them.
 Find your local AAA here.

-Given the large variance Virginia sees in the hourly cost of home care or the monthly cost of assisted living, one of the best ways to manage the cost of care is to find affordable care.
+Given the large variance Virginia sees in the hourly cost of home care and the monthly cost of assisted living, one of the best ways to manage the cost of care is to find the most affordable care.
 To help families do so, we've partnered with several organizations that provide free services that match an individual's specific care needs with care providers in their preferred geographic area.
 Click here to find affordable care.